sivanyar/cqhg3psf2/README.md

 ## Usage

 1. Extract `SNDMOD.IRX`, `*.TSQ`, `*.TVB` files from the game disc.
-2. Put `SNDMOD.IRX` to this directory and execute the following:
+2. Put `SNDMOD.IRX` to this directory and execute the following :

 ```sh
 ./scripts/fix-iopmod.ps1 -LiteralPath SNDMOD.IRX